kristinabog/planet-fit/README.md

 1. [Bootstrap 4.4.1:](https://getbootstrap.com/docs/4.4/getting-started/introduction/)
     - Bootstrap was used to assist with the responsiveness and styling of the website.
-        It was used to make all the cards, to make the navbar and its responsiveness, the table, form and the style of the buttons.
+        It was used to make all the cards, the navbar and its responsiveness, the table, form and the style of the buttons.
 2. [Google Fonts:](https://fonts.google.com/)
     - Google fonts were used to import the font-family 'Karla' and 'Fira Sans' into the style.css file.
 3. [Font Awesome:](https://fontawesome.com/)